briannebyer/UniversityChecklist/Checklist/Readme.md

 Error with Study and StudyTask classes not conforming to Hashable or Equatable protocols.
 SO for each, I added protocol conformance myself.
 Issue with using load func/method in DataModel class, commented out for time being.

+Created a new branch, as DataModel needs to be updated apropriately.
+Re-arranged DataModel for better order and readability.
+Changed structs to classes, following Larry's example, with information missed in prior struct to class commit.

 ##Third (Final) Milestone Video: